zzzprojects/docs/dapper-plus.net/pages/documentations/mapping.md

 [Online Example](https://dotnetfiddle.net/kgIAE1)

 If nothing is explicitly specified, our auto mapping will exhibit the following behaviors:
-- **Table Name:** The library will use the entity's type name in singular form by default; if it doesn’t find a match, it will attempt to use the plural form.
+- **Table Name:** The library will use the entity's type name in singular form by default; if it doesn't find a match, it will attempt to use the plural form.
-- **Key:** It will default to using the key defined in your database, if available.
+- **Key:** Will try to use the key defined in your database, if available.
 - **Properties:** It will attempt to match each property name with your database column names.
-If there’s no direct match, especially in cases where column names contain underscores '_' or dots '.', the library will remove these characters to try and find a match.
+If there's no direct match, especially in cases where column names contain underscores '_' or dots '.', the library will remove these characters to try and find a match.

 This approach explains why many examples in our documentation work seamlessly without requiring specific mappings.